ZingLab/z_FloridaFoodFestival/_posts/2025-05-22-florida-strawberry-shortcake-jars.md

     description: "Layers of cake, whipped cream, and juicy strawberries."
   - title: "Picnic Perfect"
     description: "A classic dessert in a mason jar."
+description: "Layers of cake, whipped cream, and juicy strawberries."

 ---

 # Florida Strawberry Shortcake Jars